Invariance Properties of Controlled Stochastic Nonlinear Systems under Information Constraints: Inhomogeneous semilinear systems

-is continuous.
-The product space $U^{\Z}$ will be equipped with the product topology (and hence becomes a compact metric space as well).
+where $u_t \in U$ and $v_t \in V = \R^M$ are control variables and $w_t \in W = \R^N$ is the noise variable.
+We assume that $U$ is a compact, connected metric space and $A:U \rightarrow \Gl(N,\R)$ is continuous.
+The product space $U^{\Z}$ will be equipped with the product topology (and hence becomes a compact, connected metric space as well).
 Obviously, the case of linear systems with additive noise is covered here, since $A$ may be chosen to be constant.

 The homogeneous system associated with \eqref{eq_inhbil} is

 For a given initial state $x_0 \in \R^N$ and a control sequence $\bar{u} = (u_t)_{t\in\Z}$ we write $\Phi(t,\bar{u})x_0$ for the associated solution of \eqref{eq_homogen}.
 Here